lschneiderbauer/heumilkr/README.md

 ## Example

-The following example generates random demands at random locations, applies the Clark-Wright algorithm to generate quasi-optimal vehicle runs and shows the resulting runs.
+The following example generates random demands at random locations, applies the Clarke-Wright algorithm to generate quasi-optimal vehicle runs and shows the resulting runs.

 ``` r